 Is American School accredited?

-Yes!
-American School is accredited by the Middle States Association of Colleges and Schools Commissions on Elementary and Secondary Schools (MSA-CESS), Ai (Accreditation International) and the NCPSA (National Council for Private School Accreditation).
-American School is also recognized as a non-public secondary school by the Illinois State Board of Education.
-For more information, visit www.americanschoolofcorr.com/accreditation.
+American School is accredited by the Middle States Association of Colleges and Schools Commissions on Elementary and Secondary Schools (MSA-CESS), Accreditation International (Ai) and the National Council for Private School Accreditation (NCPSA).
+American School is also recognized as a non-public secondary school by the Illinois State Board of Education (ISBE).
+Visit our accreditation page for more information.

 I graduated from American School or am currently a student.
 Can you send me my transcript?

 Please download this transcript release form and follow the directions on it.
-If you need assistance, please contact the Student Service Department by phone at 708-418-2800 during normal business hours or by email, using the email address listed in the Online Student Center.
+If you need assistance, please contact the Registrar’s Office by email or by phone at 708-418-2800 during regular business hours.

 You may also order paper or electronic transcripts through Parchment.
-Click here for more information and click the button below to order transcripts through Parchment.
+Click here for more information and click here to order transcripts through Parchment.

 I graduated from American School but lost my diploma.
 Can you send me a replacement?